dfinity/portal/docs/developer-docs/cost-estimations-and-examples.md

 - Storage bytes per user: The amount of data that is stored for each user.
 - User-independent storage bytes: The amount of data the canister stores, independent of the storage used per user.

 HTTPS outcalls are a special feature that is calculated differently than the other resources.
-Additionally, if a canister uses the [Bitcoin API](./integrations/bitcoin/bitcoin-how-it-works.md) or makes transactions using the [chain-key signing API](./integrations/t-ecdsa/t-ecdsa-how-it-works.md), there are additional cycle costs for these special feature transactions.
+Additionally, if a canister uses the [Bitcoin API](./integrations/bitcoin/bitcoin-how-it-works.md) or makes transmissions using the [chain-key signing API](./integrations/t-ecdsa/t-ecdsa-how-it-works.md), there are additional cycle costs for these special feature transmissions.

 ## Estimated cost of sample project architectures

 :::caution
 The estimates below are simply to demonstrate what different sample architectures may cost.
 The actual cost of your project will vary based on the exact number of resources and canister calls that are used.
 Therefore, the estimates below should only be used for gaining an idea of what a project may cost but should not be used for budgeting exact costs.
-For exact costs, you can calculate them using the chart here: [Cycles and transaction costs](cycles-and-transaction-costs.md).
+For exact costs, you can calculate them using the chart here: [Cycles and transmission costs](gas-cost.md).
 :::

 :::info
 These estimates use a 13-node subnet.
 Costs will be different if deployed on a 34-node subnet.
-Please refer to the chart here for more details: [Cycles and transaction costs](cycles-and-transaction-costs.md).
+Please refer to the chart here for more details: [Cycles and transmission costs](gas-cost.md).
 :::